 This constitutional proposals Recep Tayyip Erdogan does not currently support approximately 20% of supporters of the most Justice and Development Party.

-The uncertainty around the outcome of the forthcoming key politically for President Erdogan's referendum gives reason to anticipate Ankara's attempts to use foreign policy factors for the consolidation of their own electorate and win over strontium "wavering".
-In this context, the most advantageous for the Turkish leadership steps, along with traditional card-playing "Kurdish terrorism" look intensification of military and political efforts on the Syrian and Cypriot directions, as well as possibly in the Black Sea and the Caucasus.
+The uncertainty surrounding the results of the upcoming referendum that is politically key for President Erdogan gives grounds to predict Ankara's attempts to use foreign policy factors to consolidate its own electorate and attract "hesitant" to its ranks.
+In this context, the intensification of military and political efforts on the Syrian and Cypriot tracks, as well as, possibly, in the Black Sea and Transcaucasia, seem to be the most beneficial for the Turkish leadership, along with the traditional playing of the map of "Kurdish terrorism".
 When Recep Tayyip Erdogan in the next two months will be able to present to the voters the real achievements of the country in terms of strengthening Turkey's position in Syria and around Cyprus, as well as in the context of the development of relations both with Russia and the new US administration, the question of victory in the constitutional referendum can be considered solved.